Dave Concepción: Personal life

-After retiring in 1989, he served as manager of the Tigres de Aragua team in Venezuela.
+After retiring in 1989, he served as manager of the Tigres de Aragua in the Venezuelan Professional Baseball League.

 Concepción resides with his wife, Delia, in Urbanizacion El Castaño, a community in Maracay, Venezuela at the base of the mountains near Henri Pittier National Park.
 They have three grown children, sons David Alejandro and David Eduardo, and daughter Daneska.
 Concepción owns a farm as well as a trucking business.

 On August 25, 2007, the Cincinnati Reds held a pre-game ceremony to retire Concepción's number 13.

 Joining him were several other all-time Reds greats whose numbers were retired, including former teammates Tony Pérez, Johnny Bench, Joe Morgan and manager Sparky Anderson as well as former teammates Ken Griffey and George Foster.
 Concepción has said that he originally chose that number to honor his mother, Ernestina, who was born in 1913.
 It was the first occasion in Major League history that the number 13 was retired by a team.

 His number 13 was also retired by the Venezuelan team for which he played 20 years of winter ball, Tigres de Aragua of Maracay.
 In 2014, he was named vice president of the club.
 He is a member of the Caribbean Series Hall of Fame.

 In 2014, Concepción returned to Cincinnati to serve as grand marshal of the annual opening day Findlay Market Parade, and later he and his successor at shortstop for the Reds, Barry Larkin, threw the ceremonial first pitches prior to the Reds' season opener.